Oral Surgery: Extractions and Toothaches Need Urgent Care, we Will Help

 Unlike dental hygiene, most patients have never had an oral surgery procedure.
-Because surgery is unfamiliar Dr. Kotlarek and his team take time to explain the procedures, methods of sedation, recuperation time and post-operative care.
-Knowing what to expect eases anxiety and sets patients up for a relaxed experience with they visit us for oral surgery in Houston, TX.
+Because surgery is unfamiliar Dr. Kotlarek and his team take time to explain the procedures, sedation options, recuperation time and post-operative care.
+Knowing what to expect eases anxiety and sets patients up for a relaxed experience when they visit us for oral surgery.

 Why Choose Roman Dental For Oral Surgery?